dalmposter/neverwinter-craft-calculator/readme.md

 ## Crafters
 crafters.py was my initial attempt at a crafting calculator but it simply told you the costs of using a given combination/stats. calculator.py is much better, it works out the best way for you.

+## TODO
+- Calculate gold cost for crafting items and include it in overall cost with a gold : AD input cost
+- Calculate cost to craft an item using a specific combination of artisan/tool/supplement.
+This is currently possible internally, it is just not currently possible via command line input.
+- Make it less picky with input (accept any capitalisation, ignore special characters, disregard whitespace)
+- Refactor the input CSVs to be more readable directly (they are exports from google sheets, you may be able to import them to google sheets to read them more easily?)